jpleet/nba-factory/README.md

 # The NBA Factory Machine

-A framework to quantify the interactions between NBA players using factorization machines (FMs)

 ## Overview

 Play-by-play data is first formatted into sparse possession results, that looks like this: